 Most people know what the FDA is and the purpose it serves: to protect us, consumers, from harmful ingredients in the food and products we use and consume.
 Except for this one little loophole: something called the Federal Food, Drug, and Cosmetic Act, which does not require cosmetic products and ingredients to be approved by the FDA before they go to market (the exception being color additives).
 Yes—you read that right.
 To put it shortly, as Cox says, federal laws aren’t enough to adequately protect us.
 Which is where being a smart and informed consumer comes in.
 But when it comes to fragrance in particular, you won’t get by with just reading the ingredients label, either.
 That’s because many perfumes simply list “fragrance”—and that little word can include a whole world of ingredients and chemicals, some of which may be harmful to your health.
 According to Environmental Working Group (EWG), “Companies that manufacture personal care products are required by law to list the ingredients they use, but fragrances and trade-secret formulas are exempt.”

 So, there are secret, potentially harmful ingredients possibly lurking in our perfume—what exactly are they?
 Cox says phthalates are the class of chemicals she has been focusing on; they’re a common ingredient in perfumes because they help them last longer.
-“A recent European study found four phthalates in almost all the perfumes tested, with DEP found at the highest concentrations,” she says.
+“A European study found four phthalates in almost all the perfumes tested, with DEP found at the highest concentrations,” she says.
 The four phthalates—DEP, DiBP, DEHP, and DBP—have all been linked to everything from genetic damage to reduced fertility and even cancer.
 DEP, or diethyl phthalate, in particular has been shown to be a hormone disrupter—and yes, that includes testosterone, so warn your boyfriend.
-Considering the fact you’re spraying these chemicals close to your body and rubbing them into your skin, it’s not really a question of whether you’re being expose, but rather how much exposure is considered harmful.
+Considering the fact you’re spraying these chemicals close to your body and rubbing them into your skin, it’s not really a question of whether you’re being exposed, but rather how much exposure is considered harmful.
 Unfortunately, the answer isn’t clear, mainly because you can’t spray a bunch of phthalates on people and see how much it takes for them to start showing adverse affects.

 Now that we’ve sufficiently scared you, what are you supposed to do next?
-You could check to make sure your favorite fragrance isn’t in this list of perfumes with the most unknown chemicals, and spritz cautiously moving forward.
+You could check to make sure your favorite fragrance isn’t in the EWG list of perfumes with the most unknown chemicals, and spritz cautiously moving forward.
 You could try all-natural fragrances, which are made with essential oils instead of chemicals.
 However—not to be the bearers of yet more bad news—essential oils have some little-known side effects too.
 As for natural ingredients, Cox specifically calls out pulegone, a natural mint fragrance and flavoring that has been known to cause cancer.
 You could cut all fragranced products out of your life, which sounds as difficult as it probably is.
 (If you’re pregnant, it may be the safest route to go.)
 Your best bet is to school yourself, Cox says, and to know which brands and products are considered safe—and which aren’t.
 A good resource to start with is the Think Dirty app, which helps you learn about potentially toxic ingredients in a simple, easy-to-digest format.

 At the end of the day, the decision is up to you—but make sure you’re well informed when you’re making it.